Are there male and female natural aphrodisiac products that really work? There is a general suspicion in the modern

 food or recipe?

-To our knowledge, no particular food enhances sexuality or can be considered a true aphrodisiac if the expectation is that results would be noticed within a brief period of time, such as an hour or two.
+No particular food enhances sexuality or can be considered a true aphrodisiac if the expectation is that results would be noticed right away, such as an hour or two.
 It is possible, though, that certain foods, such as fish or seafood, could be considered to have aphrodisiac qualities in the long run since fish provides long-chained fatty acids such as DHA and EPA found in fish oils.
 These fish oils could improve blood flow to the genital region and also have beneficial effects on seminal fluid and sperm.
 A diet with healthy foods could certainly be considered to have potential since in the long run those who are physically and mentally healthy are more likely to have optimal sexual function.
 They are likely to have excellent blood flow to the genital organs, and optimal hormone balance.
 Many herbs can be brewed as a tea and as such these could be considered aphrodisiac tea products.
 A homemade aphrodisiac drink can be made by adding certain powerful herbs to any kind of alcoholic or non alcoholic drink or liquid.

 Are there any nuts or seeds that are considered